accounting-analytics666/python_projects/README.md

 # Introduction

 This code snippet allows you to download SEC filings for US public companies using their ticker symbol.
-It was tested on Python 3.12 with a completion time of less than 2 minutes.
+It was tested on Python 3.12 with a completion time of approximately 2.5 minutes.

 ## The following procedures may be followed to use the program: